quicwg/base-drafts/draft-ietf-quic-http.md

 ##  Stream 3: Connection Control Stream

-Since most connection-level concerns from HTTP/2 will be managed by QUIC, the primary use of Stream 3 will be for SETTINGS and PRIORITY frames.
-Stream 3 is exempt from connection-level flow-control.
+Since most connection-level concerns will be managed by QUIC, the primary use of Stream 3 will be for the SETTINGS frame when the connection opens and for PRIORITY frames subsequently.

 ## HTTP Message Exchanges